unnc-ucc/Oneiros-OpenDS/README.md

 ## Motivation
 Motivated by the inefficiency for the developments of complicated driving scenes, Oneiros aims to:

-Provide a toolkit for more efficient and agile developments of complicated driving scenes
+(1) Provide a toolkit for more efficient and agile developments of complicated driving scenes

-Ensure designers can independently undertake most implementations of driving scenes via a toolkit
+(2) Ensure designers can independently undertake most implementations of driving scenes via a to()olkit

 Therefore: we derive two key requirements of such a toolkit: